 Monitoring your screening costs is critical to understanding and forecasting cost-per-hire, justifying screening spending, and budgeting more effectively.
 It can also help pinpoint areas where you can reduce spending.

 The more data you can gather regarding background check costs, the better.
 Track costs by screening component, by role, by location, by department, and by user.
 Be sure to break out third-party pass-through fees and government surcharges.
 Breaking out costs in this way helps you identify locations, departments, and users that are spending more than average on screenings so you can investigate why and make changes to reduce costs.

-For example, if some of your locations have higher-than-average screening costs, it might be because they hire for more roles that require education and employment verifications or motor vehicle checks.
+For example, if some of your locations have higher-than-average screening costs, it might be because they hire for more roles that require education and employment verifications or MVR checks.
 But you might also discover that they’re performing unnecessary screenings and need to refine their screening packages.
 It could even be that locations with lower costs are skipping important background screenings, potentially putting your organization at risk when you should be screening consistently across the company.

 5. Adjudication Results

 Monitoring adjudication results can help you fine-tune processes and enhance the value of automated background check adjudication.
 Track the percentage of adjudication results that fall under each of these categories: “hire,” “ineligible for hire,” and “requires review.”

 Is the percentage of candidates ineligible for hire excessive?
 You may need to identify new recruiting channels or assess your hiring criteria to attract candidates that are better-suited for your roles.

 This could also be a sign that your adjudication rules are too stringent.
 Are candidates being marked ineligible for reasons that don’t affect the particular job?
 Assuming you are meeting any relevant federal, state and industry guidelines, you may wish to adjust some of your criteria.